CraigCraig/CheetahUtils/README.md

 ## Maintainers
 [Craig Craig](https://github.com/CraigCraig) - Creator and Maintainer

+## Usage

+### Installation
+Clone the repository and add the project to your solution.<br>
+I am still working on CI/CD, so there is no release yet.<br>

+### Usage
+Documentation coming eventually.<br>
+For now, you can look at the source code to see what is available.<br>

 ## Contributing
 If you would like to contribute to CheeseyUI, please fork the repository and create a pull request.<br>